• Target level of study

 Program

-The second year of the Master's program consists of two semesters.
-The first semester is academic, with both professional and research courses based on the specificities of the research laboratory linked to the Master's program.
-The second semester is devoted to a final study project and an industrial or research internship.
+The second year of the master's program consists of two semesters.
+The first semester is academic, with both professional and research course units based on the specificities of the research laboratory linked to the master's program, complementing the training by providing skills in the areas of their course.
+The second semester is devoted to a final project and an industrial or research internship.

 Read more